-Current research efforts at the university have led to a dynamic modeling approach for molten salt reactors based on previous work at ORNL.
+Current research efforts at the University of Tennessee have led to a dynamic modeling approach for molten salt reactors based on previous work at ORNL.
 Experimental data published during the operation of the Molten Salt Reactor Experiment (MSRE) are used to validate lumped parameter models.
 These models, which characterize the reactor’s dynamic behavior, are nonlinear and represent changes in mass, energy, and temperature in all parts of the power plant.

 The development of the Molten Salt Demonstration Reactor (MSDR) includes a once-through steam generator and a complete balance of plant (BOP) system.
 Reactivity feedback effects due to changes in temperature and neutron poison concentrations are integrated.
 The models can be used to study both time and frequency domain responses to perturbations caused during normal operation, and during anomalies resulting from failure of equipment/instrumentation.
 The models are also used to develop the strategy of near-autonomous operation of MSRs.